WandLZhang/fast-science-0-stellar-engine/blueprints/il5/artifact-registry/README.md

 To add more Yum repositories, simply add new objects below `yum:`

 ### Docker Registries
-This blueprint deploys 3 Docker Registries for pull-through proxying access
+This blueprint deploys 3 Docker Registries for pull-through proxying access.

 Structure
 ```yaml